OSU-MARS/iLand/README.md

 Decoupling from Qt additionally exempts iLand development from Qt licensing terms (minimum US$ 302/month, as of July 2022, or Qt code contributions in kind), reducing the cost of open source software.

+### Developer Notes
+Primary development is done with [Visual Studio 2022 Community](https://visualstudio.microsoft.com/) but any other .NET 6.0 toolchain is expected to work, including [Visual Studio Code](https://dotnet.microsoft.com/en-us/platform/tools) on Linux.

+After the first time a repo is built, e_sqlite3.dll needs to be copied from %OutDir%\net60\runtimes\win-x64\native to %OutDir% as a post build step due to [Entity Framework issue 19396](https://github.com/dotnet/efcore/issues/19396).
+This is a one time task so is not automated.